 Today a reported 80 percent of coltan and other precious minerals come from Eastern Congo.
 U.S. backed proxy armies coming into Congo from neocolonial regimes to the east have inflicted unspeakable violence over the past 20 years, murdering at least 10 million African people.
-They have used rape as a deadly weapon of war used against women, men and children, as well as mutiliation and cutting off of hands and arms.
+They have used rape as a deadly weapon of war used against women, men and children, as well as mutilation and cutting off of hands and arms.

 The Katanga Mining Company which forces little children into slave labor in the perilous cobalt mines still operates as a subsidiary under the Israeli-owned Glencore, the largest mining corporation in the world.

 Last year Apple, Dell, Google, Microsoft and Tesla were named in a lawsuit filed by children and parents in Congo for forcing children into slavery.